People may have no symptoms, or they may have general symptoms such as tiredness, fever, night sweats, and unintended weight loss.

 Drug treatment of CLL

-Drugs, including chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more and immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
+Drugs, including chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more and immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
 The genetic characteristics of tumors... read more (such as monoclonal antibodies), help relieve symptoms and shrink enlarged lymph nodes and spleen but do not cure the disease.
 Treatment can control CLL for many years and can often be used again with success when the leukemia regrows.

 There is no standard combination of drugs that is used for CLL.
 For B-cell CLL, initial drug treatment usually includes drugs such as fludarabine and cyclophosphamide, which kill cancer cells by interacting with DNA.
 Currently, chemotherapy and a monoclonal antibody called rituximab are also used to treat CLL.
 This combination therapy usually is successful in controlling CLL (inducing remission).
 Eventually, most CLL becomes resistant to these drugs.
 Treatments with other drugs or other monoclonal antibodies are then considered.